 - 6–8 horas por semana durante 6 semanas

-Learn the basics of quantum algorithms, quantum error-correction, micro-architectures, compilers, and programming languages for quantum processors, and protocols for the quantum internet.
+Learn how a quantum computer can be operated: you will go through the basics of quantum algorithms, quantum error-correction, micro-architectures, compilers, and programming languages for quantum computing, and protocols for the quantum internet.

 - By following this Professional Certificate Program students will be prepared for further specialized studies in quantum technology.